football-fastball/pyThor/README.md

 The RapydScript simple example provided displays its output through the browser's console log, Firebug's console log, etc.

+2015-02-20
+Added feature of displaying source code file similar to view source code as found in web browsers as well as updated the .htmlentities method code that is much improved and reliable to use the .htmlentities method for python quick tag <% %> (triple double quoted strings).
+Also note to wrap the output of the new feature from the function source_code_from_file() in pre tags to display source code from a file similar to the display of an example source code file within python quick tags <% %> as the function source_code() outputs.

 2015-02-18
 Added the feature of displaying source code from a file using the .htmlentities method.
 Also removed source code of an auxiliary preprocessor dependency (described 2015-01-31) that was